ArnavMotwani/Shortcuts/index.md

 ### A more useful Shazam shortcut - [iCloud link](https://www.icloud.com/shortcuts/41944d3cbe3f4e108caf4763c3d300c7)
 - This shortcut will shazam a song, show you the song, then give you a choice to save the song's apple music link to a note or to add it to a pre-determined playlist if you want
-- A note with "shazam" in the title needs to be in iOS notes for the note fuctionality to work ("shazam" is case sensitive)
+- A note with "shazam" in the title needs to be in iOS notes for the note functionality to work ("shazam" is case sensitive)

 ### A clipboard shortcut - [iCloud link](https://www.icloud.com/shortcuts/e5e3c749dc114edfb5fe159b05852c65)
 - This shortcut allows you to automatically save whats on your clipboard (where things you copy are stored) to a note or clear you clipboard for you.
 - To use it copy a link or if you add it to the share sheet you can hold down on a link and then run this shortcut on it.
-- A note with "Clipboard" in the title needs to be in iOS notes for the note fuctionality to work ("Clipboard" is case sensitive)
+- A note with "Clipboard" in the title needs to be in iOS notes for the note functionality to work ("Clipboard" is case sensitive)

+### Back to your home screen - [iCloud link](https://www.icloud.com/shortcuts/c81a17fa850a4cee8fde7e96beadff3a)
+- This shortcut is simple but powerful; it takes you to your homepage
+- There are many use cases for a shortcut like this.
+Some use it other shortcuts (such as a Youtube PiP shortcut) but i like to use it with siri, i just say "hey siri, go home" and i reach the homepage.
+This may seem useless but you'll be surprised how much you may use it

 *If you have a problem raise an issue on the GitHub repo (the link is on the left on desktop and above on mobile)*